uiua-lang/uiua/site/new_tutorial/Basic Data Manipulation and Formatting.md

 At the end of most sections of this tutorial, there will be a few challenges to test your understanding.

-The code you write will be run multiple inputs and tested for correctness.
+The code you write will be run on multiple inputs and tested for correctness.

 Each challenge has an example input and output followed by some test cases.